cosmo0920/homebrew-missing_gi/README.md

 ## Status

-Currently, these formulae are porting into homebrew repository in progress.
+Currently, these formulae are all ported into homebrew repository.

+Please use Homebrew Formula instead.

 ### ported formulae